 Following the fantastic blog Raising Luminaries: Books for Littles, written by Ashia Ray, who is autistic, got me thinking more about how ableism impacts children (both those with a disability and those without.)
-So did enrolling our kiddo in a new school, one that has a higher than average number of students with disabilities.

-In this post you’ll find 21 children’s books about disability or that star disabled characters.
+In this post you’ll find children’s picture books about disability or that star disabled characters.
 You’ll see that I generally don’t use “person first language” in this post.
 You can find an explanation of this choice here.

 Disclosure: For your convenience, this post includes affiliate links.
 If you purchase items through these links, I may earn a small commission at no additional cost to you.
 I received a complimentary copy of Together Things from the publisher in exchange for my honest review; all opinions are my own.
 You can read my full disclosure policy here.